acend/website-hugo/site/content/en/trainings/prometheus.md

         - title : "Target Audience"
           icon : "3"
           content : "<ul>
-<li>Our training is aimed at Software Developers, System Engineers, Architects and anyone who wants to understand and use Prometheus for monitoring</li>
+<li>Our training is aimed at software developers, system engineers, architects and anyone who wants to understand and use Prometheus for monitoring</li>
 </ul>"

         - title : "Conditions"